ipvm-wg/homestar/README.md

 - [websocket relay](./examples/websocket-relay/README.md) - An example
-  (browser-based) application that connects to the `homestar-runtime` over a websocket connection in order to run a couple static Wasm-based, image processing workflows that chain inputs and outputs.
+  (browser-based) application that connects to the `homestar-runtime` over a WebSocket connection in order to run a couple static Wasm-based, image processing workflows that chain inputs and outputs.

 ## Workspace